dapr/docs/daprdocs/content/en/reference/resource-specs/component-schema.md

 ---
 type: docs
-title: "Component schema"
+title: "Component spec"
-linkTitle: "Component schema"
+linkTitle: "Component"
 weight: 1000
-description: "The basic schema for a Dapr component"
+description: "The basic spec for a Dapr component"
 ---

 Dapr defines and registers components using a [CustomResourceDefinition](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/).
 All components are defined as a CRD and can be applied to any hosting environment where Dapr is running, not just Kubernetes.